 Public Service Loan Forgiveness

-Congress created the Public Service Loan Forgiveness Program to encourage individuals to enter and continue to work full-time in public service jobs.
+Congress created Public Service Loan Forgiveness (PSLF) to encourage students to work full time in public service jobs.
 Under this program, borrowers may qualify for forgiveness of the remaining balance due on their eligible federal student loans after they have made 120 payments on those loans under certain repayment plans while employed full time by certain public service employers.

 - Federal Direct Stafford Loans (Direct Subsidized Loans)